pupil-labs/pupil-docs/src/neon/basic-concepts/recordings-wearers-and-templates.md

 You can set individual fields of the template to be "required", such that a recording can not be stopped before filling out those fields.

-Before your templates become available for selection in the Neon app, you need to **publish** them.
+Before your templates become available for selection in the Neon Companion app, you need to **publish** them.
 After they are published, they can no longer be edited to ensure consistency between responses.

 Some example use-cases for template forms include: